sd-james/raillab/content/authors/benjamin-rosman/_index.md

 title: Benjamin Rosman
 role: RAIL Lab Director
 avatar_filename: https://raillab.org/content/me-16x9.jpg
-bio: I am an Associate Professor in the School of Computer Science and Applied Mathematics at the University of the Witwatersrand in Johannesburg.
+bio: I am a Professor in the School of Computer Science and Applied Mathematics at the University of the Witwatersrand in Johannesburg.
 I work in robotics, artificial intelligence, decision theory and machine learning.
 interests:
   - Robotics
   - Machine Learning